mamtajha-ts/product-1/README.md

 ## Swagger documentation

-Once you [start](#how-to-start-) you ca open the swagger page with http://localhost:8082/swagger-ui.html
+Once you [start](#how-to-start-) you can open the swagger page with http://localhost:8082/swagger-ui.html